liuqingli/TwiRole/README.md

 <img src="./doc/eval_2.png" alt="alt text" width="50%" height="50%">

+## Notes

+TwiRole focuses on a user's rich information for prediction but might not best describe the role of a user.
+As a result, it can effectively support user-related research at the group level, and individual research is not recommended.

 ## Acknowledgments

 * GETAR project supported by the National Science Foundation under Grant No. IIS-1619028